ArchiveNetwork/wgcf-cli/README.md

 # wgcf-cli
 A command-line tool for Cloudflare-WARP API, built using Cobra.<br>
 Thanks: [@fscarmen](https://github.com/fscarmen/), [fscarmen/warp](https://gitlab.com/fscarmen/warp/), [@badafans](https://github.com/badafans), [badafans/warp-reg](https://github.com/badafans/warp-reg)<br>
+The name was taken from [ViRb3/wgcf](https://github.com/ViRb3/wgcf), but aside from the similar names, they are not actually related.
 ```
 ❯ wgcf-cli
 A command-line tool for Cloudflare-WARP API, built using Cobra.